rancher/docs/content/rancher/v2.x/en/cluster-provisioning/hosted-kubernetes-clusters/_index.md

 If you use a Kubernetes provider such as Google GKE, Rancher integrates with its cloud APIs, allowing you to create and manage role-based access control for the hosted cluster from the Rancher UI.

 In this use case, Rancher sends a request to a hosted provider using the provider's API.
 The provider then provisions and hosts the cluster for you.
-When the cluster finishes building, you can manage it from the Rancher UI along with clusters you've provisioned that are hosted on-premise or in an infrastructure provider.
+When the cluster finishes building, you can manage it from the Rancher UI along with clusters you've provisioned that are hosted on-prem or in an infrastructure provider.

 Rancher supports the following Kubernetes providers: